 By the way, keep in mind that posting regularly does not mean that you have to be on social media 24/7.
 In fact, for most platforms, 2-3 high-quality posts will do just fine, and will help you build your presence online.

-Tip: Use apps or platforms that allow you to schedule posts.
+Tip: Use social media scheduling tools to make posts.
 That way you will have an incentive to plan in advance and won’t have to worry about always being online to maintain regular posting intervals.

 3. Posting unique content